-Despite of schematic diagram proposed on beginning of system description....
+Despite of the schematic diagram proposed at beginning of system description....
 We used two separate oscillators - one oscillator drives encode signal to ADCs still through FPGA based divider and other one drives SDRX01B mixer.
-Reason for this modification is simplification of frequency tuning during experiment.
-It is because single oscillator may be used only with proper setting of FPGA divider, this divider may be modified only by recompilation of FPGA code and loading/flashing new FPGA schema.
-Due to fact that FPGA was connected to PCI express and kernel drivers and hardware must be reinitialized, reboot of PC is required.
-Instead of this procedure, we set the FPGA divider to constant division of factor 30 and used another district oscillator for ADCdual01 sampling modules and for SDRX01B receiver.
+The reason for this modification is a simplification of frequency tuning during the experiment.
+It is because a single oscillator may be used only with a proper setting of FPGA divider and this divider may be modified only by recompilation of FPGA code and loading/flashing a new FPGA schema.
+Due to fact that the FPGA is connected to PCI express and kernel drivers with hardware must be reinitialized, reboot of PC is required every time a FPGA scheme is changed.
+Instead of this complicated procedure, we set the FPGA divider to a constant division factor of 30 and used another district oscillator for ADCdual01 sampling modules and for SDRX01B receiver.
 We use ACOUNT02A MLAB instrument for frequency checking of correct setup on both local oscillators.